 Pork loins, on the other hand, do have a fat cap on one side.
 And that's the cut of pork this Q&A is referring to.
 Pork loins lie along the top of the back of the hog, one on each side of the back bone.

 The surface of the pork loin that's under the skin of the hog is where the fat cap is.
 The underside of the pork loin, which trimmed away from the ribs and backbone, does not show a layer of fat.
 There may be a bit of fat on the underside, but usually, not much.

 The tenderloins are inside the body cavity, positioned on either side of the backbone.
 Tenderloins are smaller, and do not have an exterior layer of fat.
 They are much more tender than pork loins, and much smaller.

-Instead of fat, a pork tenderloin often has a layer of silverskin, a tough, fibrous tissue, covering part of one of its sides.
+Instead of fat, a pork tenderloin often has a layer of silverskin, a tough, fibrous tissue, covering part of one of its sides, along with minimal deposits of internal fat.
 Tenderloins require gentler cooking than the loins because of their tenderness.